Defense Contract Management Agency: Defense Contract Management Command

 The contract administration process was again reviewed in 1989.
 Citing continued problems with the manner in which the services were administering contracts, a Defense Management Review Decision (DMRD) 916 recommended the establishment of a joint command to administer defense contracts, to ensure that consistent policies and standards were applied to the defense acquisition process.
-DCMC was established as a command within the Defense Logistics Agency in February 1990 to satisfy the findings of DMRD 916.
+Defense Contract Management Command (DCMC) was established as a command within the Defense Logistics Agency in February 1990 to satisfy the findings of DMRD 916.

 DCMC transition to DCMA

 On March 27, 2000, DCMC was renamed as the Defense Contract Management Agency and established independently from DLA.
 In DoD Directive 5105.64, the Deputy Secretary of Defense formally established the mission, responsibilities and functions of DCMA; save for 18 specific exceptions detailed in the Defense Federal Acquisition Regulation Supplement, DoD activities normally delegate a wide variety of contract administration functions to DCMA.

 The DCMA headquarters moved from a northern Virginia location to Fort Lee, Virginia, as part of the federal 2005 Base Realignment and Closure process.
 The new headquarters was dedicated as Herbert Homer Hall on September 15, 2011.
 Homer was a DCMA employee killed in the September 11, 2001 terrorist attacks.